 (b) Forests and other semi-natural systems in the form of hedgerows, small biotopes with woodlands, ponds etc., and more or less permanently set-aside agricultural land; and

 (c) Aquatic ecosystems, such as ponds, lakes, streams and wetlands.
 These systems are fed by direct run-off, field-drains or groundwater.
-(The water system is illustrated in more detail in figure VI.2. below).
+(The water system is illustrated in more detail in figure VI.2 below).

 398. Depending on the characteristics of a given landscape, and the most urgent issues that require attention, a different priority order might be given to address Nr pollution of water, air, soil or climate impacts.
 For instance, in dry Mediterranean climates, like in Spain, impacts on air pollution may, for health reasons, be addressed first (for example, where respiratory diseases are frequent), whereas for a landscape situated in the wet coastal climate of Denmark, Nr impacts on water quality might be of highest priority (for example, where legally binding limits for vulnerable estuaries and coastal water quality are exceeded, Dalgaard and others, 2014).

 399. The effects of measures to reach one target (for example, for water) also often affect targets related to air, soil and climate.
 The same is the case for measures aimed at improving air and soil quality, which typically directly or indirectly also affect GHG emissions.
 This means that, in a situation where water is prioritized first, measures to reach the reduction targets set for the surface and groundwater would need to be defined first (primarily for nitrates, but possibly also for dissolved organic carbon).
 Subsequently, measures to reach air pollution reduction targets might follow (primarily for NH3, and possibly also for NOx).
-Finally, targets and measures might need to be identified and implemented for soil protection (and thereby rates for the build-up of soil N and organic carbon I stocks, or prevention of soil organic C and N mining), as well as reductions in net GHG emissions (here net balance of CO2, N2O and CH4 fluxes in terms of CO2 equivalents).
+Finally, targets and measures might need to be identified and implemented for soil protection (and thereby rates for the build-up of soil N and organic carbon (C) stocks, or prevention of soil organic C and N mining), as well as reductions in net GHG emissions (here net balance of CO2, N2O and CH4 fluxes in terms of CO2 equivalents).
 Such an approach requires consideration of the GHG emissions from soils, as well as from other sources like manure storages, livestock and livestock houses, both in the form of nitrogen compounds (primarily N2O) and carbon compounds related to the nitrogen cycle (primarily CO2, but possibly also CH4; Dalgaard and others, 2015).

 E. Integrating aspects of water, soil, air and climate impacts